OUR FOCUS

 2012

 In April, Mayor O'Leary forms Blight Task Force under leadership of Lt.
 Dan Lauer of Waterbury Police Department to formalize its anti-blight strategy and improve coordination of resources.
 Work continues on targeted residential demolitions, neighborhood clean-ups, and aggressive action against negligent property owners.
-City also undertakes aggressive repurposing off numerous brownfield sites, which continues through the next decade.
+The City also undertakes aggressive repurposing of numerous brownfield sites, which continues through the next decade.

 Leadership

-Executive Director
+Nancy M. MacMillan, Executive Director

-Nancy M. MacMillan’s experience is unique in that she has a background in both the public and private sectors, working in the “for profit” and “not for profit” industries, in real estate, affordable housing development, community development, and county government.
 Nancy graduated from Saint John’s University in Jamaica, New York with a Bachelor of Science Degree in Criminal Justice.
 Her original aspirations were to go to Law School at St John’s University but after graduation, she pursued a career in commercial real estate appraising, obtaining a General Certified Real Estate Appraiser License with the State of New York.
+As a commercial real estate appraiser, Nancy analyzed commercial real estate, taxes/assessments, feasibility of real property, and market trends.
+This analytical ability, along with her staff's capabilities at the Land Bank, assists the WLB in repurposing blighted property and returning properties to viable uses for the City.

 Board of Directors